 Wright spent his entire career with the Denver Broncos.
-Among his notable achievements were 5 Pro Bowl invitations in a dozen year career and being named a member of the 1970s NFL All-Decade team.
-What is really holding Wright down on a lot of lists is his limited number of career interceptions, which totals in at only 26.
-That is likely partially because people didn’t throw at him, but that does hurt him in most peoples formulas for ranking the top corners.
+Among his notable achievements were 5 Pro Bowl invitations in a dozen-year career and being named a member of the 1970s NFL All-Decade team.
+What is holding Wright down on many lists is his limited number of career interceptions, which totals in at only 26.
+That is likely partially because people didn’t throw at him, but that does hurt him in most people’s formulas for ranking the top corners.

 Bob Jeter was part of the Packer’s team that won the first two Super Bowls, and he is also enshrined in the Green Bay Packers Hall of Fame.
-Also maybe the most underrated cornerback in NFL history.
+Also, it may be the most underrated cornerback in NFL history.

-Minnifield was only in the NFL for eight years but still managed to make the 1980s NFL All-Decade team.
+Minnifield was only in the NFL for eight years but still made the 1980s NFL All-Decade team.
 He also went to four Pro Bowls.
 Very underrated because of the shortness of his career.

-Jimmy Johnson was a five-time Pro Bowler, member of the NFL Hall of Fame, and member of the NFL 1970s All-Decade team.
+Jimmy Johnson was a five-time Pro Bowler, member of the NFL Hall of Fame, and the NFL 1970s All-Decade team.
 He finished his career with 47 interceptions.

 Emmitt Thomas played in Kansas City for most of the 1970s.
 In his career, he managed five Pro Bowl appearances and an incredible 58 interceptions.

-Lester Hayes was a five-time Pro Bowler, two-time Superbowl Champion, and a member of the 1980s NFL All-Decade Team.
+Lester Hayes was a five-time Pro Bowler, two-time Superbowl Champion, and a 1980s NFL All-Decade Team member.
 He also managed to win a Defensive Player of the Year Award in 1980.

-He played with the Arizona Cardinals and St. Louis Rams from 1991 to 2004 and was named to eight Pro Bowls.
-He has a career total 55 interceptions.
+He played with the Arizona Cardinals and St. Louis Rams from 1991 to 2004 and eight Pro Bowls.
+He has a career total of 55 interceptions.

 Most of his career was spent in Detroit, where he put together 62 interceptions (the seventh most all-time).
 Became one of the best assistant coaches in NFL history after retiring as a player.

-He managed a staggering 65 career interceptions, which was the fourth most in NFL history when he retired.
+He managed a staggering 65 career interceptions, the fourth most in NFL history when he retired.